ToastCoder/COVID-19-Prediction-in-India/README.md

 ### Developed by:
  [Vigneshwar Ravichandar](https://github.com/ToastCoder)

+### Explanation:
+  Regression is the concept used here.
+Regression is a statistical method used in finance, investing, and other disciplines that attempts to determine the strength and character of the relationship between one dependent variable (usually denoted by Y) and a series of other variables (known as independent variables).
+Regression is used here where the relation between No of days (X) and Cases/Deaths (Y) is found by the model and the unknown Cases/Deaths (Y) is found for any value of No of Days (X).

 ### About the Neural Network:
   A typical form of Artificial Neural Network (ANN) is used here.
 The layers of the Neural Network Architecture is as follows...
 ```